jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 Once the configuration has been copied, we SSH into the instance, and call the `switch_to_configuration` script in the configuration root.
 We'll also run garbage collection afterwards, since for the purposes of this guide, at least, this is the only time we'll ever create garbage.

+> ##### `nixos-rebuild` {-}
+> This way of copying and activating is exactly what `nixos-rebuild` does when you pass the `--target` flag.
+> The interface to `nixos-rebuild` unfortunately doesn't allow us to use it directly, so we have to emulate it.
+> If you want to know more about what it does, it's an ordinary bash script so if you're on NixOS you can simply run `cat $(which nixos-rebuild)` to inspect its contents.

 #### The Terraform side
-Now, we just need to capture this in a Terraform resource.
+Now, we just need to capture this upload-and-activate workflow in a Terraform resource.

 Every Terraform resource supports running custom actions after they've been instantiated.
 These actions called [_provisioners_](https://www.terraform.io/language/resources/provisioners/syntax), and they are our entry point for inserting custom logic.